 The portico entrance opens to light-filled rooms throughout the 2,492 square feet of living space.
 Classic details of the Revival-style era are first seen in the living room — a generous area with high ceilings, hardwood floors, a brick fireplace, and large, original windows.
 On the other side of the main level is an office and a formal dining room currently set up to comfortably host a dinner for six.

 Bridging the space between the living room and kitchen is a staircase with a dark wood banister.
-The spacious kitchen offers a u-shaped counter area with an adjoining breakfast room.
-A full bathroom and separate laundry room completes this level.
+The spacious kitchen offers a U-shaped counter area with an adjoining breakfast room.
+A full bathroom and separate laundry room complete this level.

-All three bedrooms are located upstairs and share a vintage bathroom lined with hexagon tiles on the floor, pedestal sink flanked by built-in cabinets, and a built-in medicine cabinet.
-The larger, east-facing bedroom has access to a deck where you can enjoy your morning lattes.
+All three bedrooms are upstairs and share a vintage bathroom lined with hexagon tiles on the floor, a pedestal sink flanked by built-in cabinets, and a built-in medicine cabinet.
+The larger, east-facing bedroom has access to a deck to enjoy your morning lattes.

-As a contributing property within one of the LA’s Historic Preservation Overlay Zones, there’s a strong chance the new owner could benefit from the city’s Mills Act Program.
-New to market with a list price tag a tad under $1 million, the residence also comes with a two car garage with ADU potential.
+As a contributing property within one of LA’s Historic Preservation Overlay Zones, there’s a strong chance the new owner could benefit from the city’s Mills Act Program.
+New to the market with a list price under $1 million, the residence also has a two-car garage with ADU potential.